-So, you decided to stop shaving, grow a beard, and make your grooming ritual a bit easier in the morning.
-You have made a great decision!
+So, you decided to stop shaving, grow a beard, and make your grooming ritual less of a chore in the morning.
+You've made a great decision.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-Depending on your rate of hair growth, at some point you will need to trim your beard.
-There are many options and price points for hair trimmers, but you can’t go wrong with the Philips Norelco Multigroom 5000.
+Depending on your rate of hair growth, at some point you'll need to trim your beard.
+There are many options and price points for hair trimmers, but you can't go wrong with the Philips Norelco Multigroom 5000.

-If you’re able to easily rein in your young beard with the trimmer and reset it to something you like, then you are all set.
-But if your beard tempts you to keep on growing it out, you will need to think about beard oils.
+If you're able to easily rein in your young beard with the trimmer and reset it to something you like, then you're all set.
+But if you're tempted to keep on growing it, you'll need to think about beard oils.

 Beard oil is the number one beard additive for keeping your beard smooth and shiny, untangled and smelling good, and growing with vigor.

 And before you ask, no, beard oil is not magical.
-It will not accelerate the speed at which your hair grows.
-But it will stave off the conditions that make your beard grow slower than it could, namely: dry, damaged shafts, split ends, breakage, not to mention the dry, irritated skin of an under-moisturized face.
+It won't accelerate the speed at which your hair grows.
+But it will stave off the conditions that make your beard grow slower than it could, namely: damaged shafts, split ends, breakage, not to mention the dry, irritated skin of an under-moisturized face.

 To get the oil down to your skin, depending on your beard length, you need a porous comb, often made of wood, which also absorbs the oil and redistributes it to you hair follicles and the surface of your skin.

-Here are 5 of my personal favorite beard oils followed by recommendations from regular guys.
+Here are five of my personal favorite beard oils, but read on for more recommendations from other bearded guys.

 My Favorite Beard Oils